Oklahoma Cannabis Education

 Oklahoma Medical Cannabis — 2026 Legislative Session

-What patients need to know.
+What Oklahoma patients should know.
 No spin.
 Just clarity.

 SB 1591 — Edible THC Limits

-Caps edibles at 10mg per serving / 100mg per package.
+Would standardize edible potency to 10mg THC per serving and 100mg THC per package.

-Allows cities and counties to add medical cannabis taxes.
+Allows municipalities and counties to apply additional local taxes to medical cannabis sales.

 Oklahoma Cannabis Patient Survival Guide